-As New Belgium Brewing bought up a large share of the country’s Citra hops, smaller breweries like Blue Pants are having trouble purchasing the coveted hop for their existing recipes.
-Thus, many are altering their recipes by substituting different hops.
+As Citra hops are becoming more difficult for breweries to acquire, smaller breweries like Blue Pants are altering their recipes by substituting different hops.
 It’s an option Weedy didn’t want to consider as in his opinion, no other hop quite matches the flavor of Citra.

 Thus, he’s manipulating hops through a process called biotransformation.
 He stumbled open the idea after listening to an interview with Alchemist Brewery’s head brewer about New England IPAs and why they’re cloudy.
 Weedy then began looking for yeast strains that would stay in suspension, allowing the hop resins to cling to them to both alter and maintain flavor.